arinco-crew-community/app-service-private-link/README.md

   --location australiaeast
 ```

-The virtual network will have three subnets.
+The virtual network will have two subnets.

-- web (for the app service)
-  - this subnet will be delegated to `Microsoft.Web/serverfarms`
 - sql (for the Azure SQL Private Endpoint)
   - this subnet will have `privateEndpointNetworkPolicies` disabled.
 [More info](https://docs.microsoft.com/en-us/azure/private-link/disable-private-endpoint-network-policy)
-- storage (for the Azure SQL Private Endpoint)
+- web (for the app service)
-  - this subnet will have `privateEndpointNetworkPolicies` disabled.
-[More info](https://docs.microsoft.com/en-us/azure/private-link/disable-private-endpoint-network-policy)
+  - this subnet will be delegated to `Microsoft.Web/serverfarms`

 ### sql